EmanHerawy/soonami-workshop/README.md

 ## Out of the box  Web3 related code
 Your app already have the main web3 configuration that you need to start with :
 - In `_app.tsx` file has all the required configuration to let your app connect to celo network and manage your wallet.
-  - In the selected framework we are using `Wagmi` aand `RainbowKitProvider` and the configuration is passed though  React Context.
+  - In the selected framework we are using [`Wagmi`](https://wagmi.sh/) and `[RainbowKitProvider](https://www.rainbowkit.com/docs/installation)` and the configuration is passed though  React Context.
 If you select a different framework you will get different configuration.
   ```typescript
       <WagmiConfig config={wagmiConfig}>
       <RainbowKitProvider chains={chains} appInfo={appInfo} coolMode={true}>